Wednesday, June 19, 2013

 SUTTA PITAKA

-delivered by the Buddha and his close disciples during the Buddha’s forty-five year teaching career, as
+Buddha and his close disciples during the Buddha’s forty-five year teaching

 Grouped into 5 NIKAYAS or collections: